coelhosilva/flight-ad/README.md

 If you use flight-ad in a scientific publication, we would appreciate citations.

-BibTex: add.
+BibTex: TBD.

-Citation string: add.
+Citation string: TBD.

 <!-- ```pip install flight-ad ``` -->